mlitwin/resume/README.md

 #### Software Engineering Lead

 Design and implementation of "Web Sketchpad", an HTML5 viewer for Geometer's Sketchpad documents.
-This was a ground-up re-implementation of the desktop softwares internal C logic into HTML5 / JavaScript.
+This was a ground-up re-implementation of the desktop software's internal C logic into HTML5 / JavaScript.

 * Planning and design
 * Implementation / coding
 * Technical project management, several direct reports
 * Negotiating feature-set and schedule with stakeholders

+Here is an [engineering presentation](https://mlitwin.github.io/Cyclades) I gave using Web Sketchpad - navigate with the right and left arrow.

 ### KCP Technologies